afikrim/laravel-redis-stream/README.md

 }
 ```

+Then register your custom consume command in your application.

 ### How to send a data to the stream?

 To send your data to the stream, you can use `Artisan::call` method to call `stream:add` command.